 A quick definition of order fulfillment

-To begin, let’s review the standard steps that comprise successful order fulfillment.
+To begin, let’s review the standard ecommerce order fulfillment process steps that comprise successful order fulfillment.
 For many companies, it looks something like this:

 - Receive online order

 - Process order in your back-office system (example: an ERP)